Rashid-77/climber-net/readme.md

 Then attach to citus master as in step 1 and step 2 previosly described and run:
     SELECT * from citus_disable_node('name_of_your_inactive_node', 5432);

+**Scaling websocket service**

+ Haproxy is used here to loadbalance websocket service.
+ After new instance of websocket service was started you should add host name and port to the haproxy.cfg in the haproxy folder of the project.
+After that haproxy have to be reloaded, not restarted.
+ Do it with command <code>systemctl reload haproxy</code> inside haproxy container.

+**To make RabbitMq cluster**

+1. <code>docker compose up</code>
+2. Go to rabbit-master admin.
+Start browser then past and go http://127.0.0.1:15672
+3. username "guest", password "guest" (without doublequotes)
+4. <code>docker exec -it rmq-slave-1 bash</code>

+   <code>rabbitmqctl stop_app</code>

+   <code>rabbitmqctl join_cluster rabbit@rabbit</code>

+   <code>rabbitmqctl start_app</code>

+5. To check the cluster operation launch another tab in the browser and then paste and go http://127.0.0.1:15673
+6. Сheck that there are two nodes rabbit@rabbit and rabbit@rabbit-slave

+In a RabbitMq cluster there is no concept of a “master” node.
+All nodes are equal and can be stopped and started in any order.
+Except for one exception.
+If we stop all the cluster services one at a time, then the one that stopped last should start first when we start turning them back on.